 Participants in a hard fork

 Generally, a hard fork results from prolonged discussions leading to a consensus in the blockchain project community.
-Initially, a proposal is put forward, then it is finalized, tested, and finally implemented.
+Initially, a proposal is put forward, finalized, tested, and finally implemented.

-When an update is crucial and affects not only technical changes, but, for example, changes the tokenomics of a cryptocurrency project, the discussion can go beyond the blockchain development community.
+When an update is crucial and affects not only technical changes but, for example, changes in the tokenomics of a cryptocurrency project, the discussion can go beyond the blockchain development community.

 For example, the Ethereum blockchain has an entire system to improve the network (Ethereum Improvement Proposal).

-To activate a hard fork, you need to write a new programming code, but a majority of participants also need to agree on that.
+To activate a hard fork, you need to write a new programming code, but most participants must also agree.
 Besides blockchain developers, network validators are also participating.
-After all, it is up to them to make the blockchain work, and if they do not agree with the developers' proposed update, they simply will not migrate their compute nodes to it.
+After all, it is up to them to make the blockchain work, and if they disagree with the developers' proposed update, they simply will not migrate their compute nodes to it.

-It is important to understand that the blockchain protocol cannot be changed without community consent, as it is not only the network that is decentralized, but also the software layer.
+It is essential to understand that the blockchain protocol cannot be changed without community consent, as it is the decentralized network and the software layer.

 Blockchain projects resulting from hard forks

-If a majority of blockchain project participants agree with the update, the network follows the new protocol.
-But without unanimous consent, some nodes move to the new version of the blockchain, while others work according to the old rules.
+If most blockchain project participants agree with the update, the network follows the new protocol.
+But without unanimous consent, some nodes move to the latest version of the blockchain, while others work according to the old rules.
 The result is that the blockchain splits into two chains.

-The largest hard forks are Bitcoin Cash, Ethereum Classic, Merge.
+The most significant hard forks are Bitcoin Cash, Ethereum Classic, and Merge.

-Backward compatibility provides that old transactions can be recognized by new nodes.
-Complying with the new protocol requires only part of validators to be updated, but not all nodes as in a hard fork.
+Backward compatibility ensures that new nodes can recognize old transactions.
+Complying with the new protocol requires only some validators to be updated, but not all nodes, as in a hard fork.